Data protection risks for customer database data in sales and service

 Violation of information obligations

-Another key risk area in the processing of customer data concerns the violation of information obligations pursuant to Art.
+Another key risk area for the Processing of customer inventory data concerns the violation of Duty to inform in accordance with Art.
 13 and 14 GDPR.
-Companies are obliged to provide data subjects with comprehensive information about the personal data they collect, the purpose for which it is used and the rights to which the data subjects are entitled.
+Companies are obliged, affected inform persons comprehensively about what personal data they collect, for what purpose it is used and what rights the data subjects are entitled to.

-This obligation to provide information applies both when data is collected directly (Art.
-13 GDPR) and when data is obtained indirectly from third parties (Art.
+This obligation to provide information applies both to the direct collection of data (Art.
+13 GDPR) as well as when the data is obtained indirectly from third parties (Art.
 14 GDPR).
 In practice, problems often arise because these obligations are not consistently complied with, especially in sales and service, where data is often collected by telephone, via digital forms or through personal interactions.

 Companies sometimes neglect to provide information when customer data is collected through business cards, trade fair contacts or informal conversations.
-However, there is a clear obligation to provide the data subject with comprehensive information retrospectively.
-Similarly, companies often fail to explicitly inform customers of their rights, such as the right to information, the right to rectification and the right to object.
+However, there is a clear obligation here to affected person is subsequently informed comprehensively.
+Similarly, there is often a failure to explicitly inform customers of their rights, such as the Right to informationright of rectification and right of objection.

 Another risk arises from unclear or difficult-to-understand data protection notices.
 Incomprehensible technical terms, unclear structures or a lack of references to specific communication channels for requests for information can impair legal certainty and lead to complaints to data protection authorities.